 "Do not worry about it, I'd rather have someone address it then just stare and pretend that I'm not really missing a limb," Malik replied, still chuckling.
 Nasir only shook his head again.

 "And to your question, Savra, the answer is very easily."
-He winked.

 "In a tragic cheese crafting accident," Malik replied with jest.